AlGepe/OmniSnippets_JS/docs/generalTips/trello/reviewing/improvement.rst

 If you've improved a calculator that had a yellow label, **set the label color to red once again** (don't use the button *First review*!).

-This ping pong game continues until the calculator is polished and ready to proofread and publish.
+This ping pong game continues until the calculator is polished and ready to go to :ref:`proofreading<proofreadingPublishing>`.